Association of $1K Financial Incentive With COVID-19 Vaccination

 Media advisory: The full study is linked to this news release.

-Authors: Ravi Gupta, M.D., of the University of Pennsylvania in Philadelphia, is the corresponding author.
+Authors: Clese E. Erikson, M.P.Aff., of George Washington University in Washington, D.C., is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.